 Vancouver to Banff Drive – The Shortest Route

-At approximately 850 kilometres, this route is the shortest route for a Vancouver to Banff road trip.
+The distance from Vancouver to Banff for this itinerary is approximately 850 kilometres (Vancouver to Banff distance).
+This route is the shortest route for a Vancouver to Banff road trip.
 If you only have a few days to enjoy this beautiful drive, this is an excellent choice for you.
+In terms of the Vancouver to Banff drive time, refer to the Google Map below.

-Once you’re past Abbotsford the traffic will lighten significantly, and you’ll enjoy the beautiful views of the Matsqui prairie farmland up against the Coastal mountains.
+Once you’re past Abbotsford the traffic will lighten significantly on this Vancouver to Banff drive itinerary, and you’ll enjoy the beautiful views of the Matsqui prairie farmland up against the Coastal mountains.

 Coquihalla Canyon Provincial Park (157 km)

 These tunnels were constructed in the early 1900’s to connect southern and northern British Columbia with the Kootenays.
 Walking through the tunnels you’ll get a real sense of how difficult it must have been to build a railway here, especially 100 years ago.
-Bring your flashlights!
+Make sure to bring your flashlights!

 The trail is 3.5 kilometres, just long enough for a memorable adventure.
 This is a pet-friendly area, is wheelchair accessible and has public toilets and picnic tables.